justxi/rocm/README.md

 Thanks to all contributors.

-The following tables shows all ebuilds tested (2019-01-03) in this repository. <br>
+The following tables show all ebuilds tested (2019-01-03) in this repository. <br>
 All other ebuilds can be out of date!

 Kernel, driver, libraries, compiler and tools: